 - While the caramel sets, make the peanut nougat.
 Place the remaining 1 cup of corn syrup, the water, and the remaining 1.5 cups of sugar into a medium saucepan over medium heat.
 Stir constantly until the sugar is dissolved, and insert a candy thermometer.
 Continue to boil the syrup until it reaches 246 F.

 - While the sugar syrup boils, place the egg white in the bowl of a large stand mixer.
-Whip the white on high speed until it forms stiff peaks.
-Stop the mixer once stiff peaks form so that the egg whites are not overbeaten and crumbly.
+Whip the whites on high speed until stiff peaks form.
+Stop the mixer once they form so that the egg whites are not overbeaten and crumbly.

 - Once the sugar syrup has reached 246 F, remove it from the heat.
-Turn the mixer to high and, with the mixer running, slowly pour in the sugar syrup in a thin stream.
+Turn the mixer to high and with the mixer running, slowly pour the sugar syrup in a thin stream.
 Whip the whites for two minutes until it is well-mixed but still thin.

-- Add the peanut butter and vanilla, and turn on the mixer briefly to incorporate the ingredients.
+- Add the peanut butter and vanilla to the mixture and turn on the mixer briefly to incorporate the ingredients.
 Once the nougat is mixed and homogenous, pour it over the caramel in the 9x13 pan.
 Chill the mixture until firm, at least 4 hours or overnight.